libp2p/js-libp2p-interfaces/README.md

 - `JavaScript` - `const listener = transport.createListener([options], handlerFunction)`

 This method creates a listener on the transport.
+Implementations **MUST** call `upgrader.upgradeInbound(multiaddrConnection)` and pass its results to the `handlerFunction` and any emitted `connection` events.

 `options` is an optional object that contains the properties the listener must have, in order to properly listen on a given transport/socket.